 (4) Failure to complete the education and/or remediation; or

-(5) Failure to maintain eligibility for QIP.
+(5) Failure to maintain eligibility for the QIP.

-(M) Completion of QIP.
-A licensee who participates in the QIP shall comply with all the terms and conditions set forth in the agreement and shall provide or cause to be provided to the QIP a written report or transcript from the educational provider(s) verifying that the participant has successfully completed the educational intervention.
+(M) Completion of the QIP.
+A licensee who participates in the QIP shall comply with all the terms and conditions set forth in the agreement and shall provide or direct to be provided to the QIP a written report or transcript from the educational provider(s) verifying that the participant has successfully completed the educational intervention.

 (N) Upon completion of all participation requirements, the QIP panel shall review all information relevant to the licensee's education and/or remediation to make a recommendation to the board designate as to whether the licensee's practice as a chiropractic physician meets the accepted standards for the profession.

 (O) When the board or its designee determines that the licensee's identified deficiency has been sufficiently corrected so as to conform to the accepted standards for the profession, the licensee shall be notified in writing that the education and/ or remediation has been successfully completed and participation in the QIP is concluded.

 (P) Legal representation.
 The QIP is meant to be a peer to peer interaction.
 The licensee may have an attorney present for any meeting with the QIP panel .

 (Q) Confidentiality.
 The case review and assessment conducted by the QIP is part of the investigatory process pursuant to section 4734.45 of the Revised Code and is confidential and not subject to discovery in any civil proceeding.
 Accordingly, records of discussions held by the panel and/or board members or staff are confidential investigatory material and not subject to public disclosure.
 Regular reports to the board shall be made detailing the general activities of the QIP.
 The identity of the licensee under review and the patients whose records were reviewed shall not be provided to the board or disclosed to the public.

 Five Year Review (FYR) Dates: 9/24/2018 and 01/01/2024